itz-me-zappex/flux/README.md

 ## Possible questions
 ### How does this daemon work?
-- Daemon listens changes in `_NET_ACTIVE_WINDOW` and `_NET_CLIENT_LIST_STACKING` atoms, obtains window XIDs and using those obtains PIDs by "asking" Xorg server through XRes extension for those, reads info about processes from files in `/proc/<PID>` to compare it with identifiers in config file, and, if matching section appears, then it does specified in config file actions, otherwise - nothing.
+- Daemon listens changes in `_NET_ACTIVE_WINDOW` and `_NET_CLIENT_LIST_STACKING` atoms, obtains window XIDs, using XIDs it asks X server for PIDs through XRes extension, reads processes info from `/proc/<PID>`, compares it with specified identifiers in config file, and if matching section appears, then it does actions specified in config file, otherwise - nothing.

 ### Does this daemon reduce performance?
 - Daemon uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time and just chills out when you doing stuff in single window.
 Performance loss should not be noticeable even on weak systems.